2 adults are charged with murder in the deadly shooting at Kansas City's Super Bowl celebration

-KANSAS CITY, Mo. — (AP) — Missouri prosecutors said Tuesday that two adults have been charged with murder in last week’s shooting that killed one person and injured 22 others after the Kansas City Chiefs’ Super Bowl parade.
+KANSAS CITY, Mo. — (AP) — Two men have been charged with murder in last week’s shooting that killed one person and injured 22 others after the Kansas City Chiefs’ Super Bowl parade, Missouri prosecutors said Tuesday.

+Dominic Miller and Lyndell Mays are charged with second-degree murder and other counts.
+They have been hospitalized since the shooting, Jackson County prosecutor Jean Peters Baker said during a news conference.
+Officials declined to answer whether the men were being treated for gunshot wounds or other injuries.

+Court records lay out a basic view of how the shooting unfolded.

 Police have said a dispute among several people led to the shooting, which happened even as 800 police officers patrolled the celebration.